|

 The company had an impressive line-up of acts including ROSE,

-DAVID GEORGE, SIDE EFFECT, ROBBIE RAE, to mention a few. |
+DAVID GEORGE, SIDE EFFECT, ROBBIE RAE and many more. |

 |